Ray Dalio: Family

 Dalio lives with his wife Barbara, a descendant of sculptor Gertrude Vanderbilt Whitney, in Greenwich, Connecticut.
 They have four sons.
 Their oldest son, Devon, died in an automobile accident in 2020 at age 42.
 Their second son, Paul Dalio (born 1979), is a film director.

 Wealth

 In 2014, he reportedly earned $1.1 billion, including a share of his firm's management and performance fees, cash compensation and stock and option awards.
 In 2015, Forbes estimated his net worth at $15.4 billion, making him the second-wealthiest hedge fund manager after George Soros.
 In 2018, Dalio was estimated to have personally received $2 billion in compensation for the year, after his fund posted a 14.6% return.
 In March 2019, Forbes named Dalio one of the highest-earning hedge fund managers and traders.

 According to Forbes, Dalio has an estimated net worth of $20 billion as of January 21, 2022, ranking him 88th on their billionaires list and 36th on the Forbes 400 list.
-In January 2022, Bloomberg News reported Dalio's net worth as $15.7 billion, making him the world's 123rd-richest person, according to their rankings.
+Bloomberg News reported his net worth as $15.7 billion in the same month, reflecting different valuation methodologies for his Bridgewater stake.
+As of February 2026, following his full exit from Bridgewater, Bloomberg estimated his net worth at approximately $20 billion.